oddy-boop/Edusync-git/supabase/rls_policies.md

 - **USING expression:**
     ```sql
     (
       -- An admin can see all roles.
-We check this by seeing if the user's own role in the table is 'admin'.
       (EXISTS (SELECT 1 FROM public.user_roles r WHERE r.user_id = (select auth.uid()) AND r.role = 'admin'::text))
       OR
       -- Any user can see their own role.